 Certificate revocation is a process whereby the serial number of a Certificate is effectively blacklisted by adding the serial number and the date of the revocation to a Certificate Revocation List (CRL).
 The CRL itself will then be digitally signed with the same Private Key which originally signed the Certificate to be revoked.
 Adding a serial number to the CRL allows Relying Parties to establish that the lifecycle of a Certificate has ended.
-Issuing CAs may remove serial numbers once a Certificate has normally expired to promote more efficient CRL file size management, except for CodeSigning certificates (10 years after expiry) and Qualified Certificates (indefinite).
+Issuing CAs may remove serial numbers once a Certificate has normally expired to promote more efficient CRL file size management, except for CodeSigning certificates (10 years after expiry).
 Prior to performing a revocation, Issuing CAs will verify the authenticity of the revocation request.

-Revocation of a Subscriber's Certificate shall be performed within twenty-four (24) hours under the following circumstances:
+Revocation of a Subscriber's Certificate is performed within twenty-four (24) hours under the following circumstances:

-- 1. The Subscriber requests in writing (to GlobalSign which provided the Certificate) that they wish to revoke the Certificate; - 2.
+- The Subscriber requests in writing (to GlobalSign which provided the Certificate) that they wish to revoke the Certificate: - 2.
 The Subscriber notifies GlobalSign that the original Certificate Request was not authorized and does not retroactively grant authorization; - 3.
 GlobalSign obtains reasonable evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise - 4.
 GlobalSign receives notice or otherwise becomes aware that the Subscriber violated any of its material obligations under the Subscriber Agreement or Terms of Use, and/or unexpected termination of a subscriber's or subject's agreement or business functions; - 5.
-GlobalSign obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.
+GlobalSign obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon. - 6.
+In case of PSD2 Certificates, GlobalSign receives an authenticated revocation request (or authenticates a revocation request) that originated from the NCA which has authorized or registered the payment service provider, and which includes a valid reason for revocation.
+Valid reasons for revocation include when the authorization of the PSP has been revoked or any PSP role included in the certificate has been revoked.

-Revocation of a Subscriber's Certificate shall be performed within twenty-four (24) hours and MUST be performed within 5 days if one or more of the following occurs:
+Revocation of a Subscriber's Certificate should be performed within twenty-four (24) hours and is performed within 5 days if one or more of the following occurs: